Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Origin PC Eon15-S and games bundle for $1,300 (save $400)Sarah Tew/CNET

 We're fans of Origin PC, and its Eon15-S, which includes some features you don't normally see in a gaming system at this price: support for three external monitors, including one with G-Sync support, and a removable battery.
-In addition to discounting the system by more than $200 for Cyber Monday, the company is also throwing in some extras with some configurations:
+In addition to discounting the system by more than $200, the company is also throwing in some extras with some configurations:

 - A digital copy of Call of Duty: Black Ops 4